Vijay-Hozo/ZenTasks-/README.md

 - **Create Tasks**: Add new tasks with titles, descriptions, and priority labels.
 - **Edit Tasks**: Effortlessly update task details or statuses.
 - **Delete Tasks**: Remove completed or unnecessary tasks from your list.
-- **Task Filtering**: Search and filter tasks by status or priority.
+- **Task Filtering**: Search and filter tasks by status or priority
-- **Dark Mode**: Toggle between light and dark themes for improved readability.
-- **Real-Time Updates**: Tasks sync instantly, powered by Supabase.
-- **Responsive Design**: Tailored for mobile, tablet, and desktop devices.

 ---